CleverCloud/clever-operator/README.md

 ## Status

 The operator is under development, you can use it, but it may have bugs or unimplemented features.
+You could see missing features by checking issues with the label `enhancement`.

 ## Install